pypa/pip/docs/html/reference/pip_install.rst

   (referencing a specific commit) if and only if the install is done using the editable option.

-The "project name" component of the URL suffix ``egg=<project name>`` is used by pip in its dependency logic to identify the project prior to pip downloading and analyzing the metadata.
+The "project name" of a requirement specified by URL can be explicitly set with the :pep:`508` requirement syntax.
+This value is used by pip in its dependency logic to identify the project prior to pip downloading and analyzing the metadata.
 For projects where ``setup.py`` is not in the root of project, the "subdirectory" component is used.
 The value of the "subdirectory" component should be a path starting from the root of the project to where ``setup.py`` is located.

 If your repository layout is::